seL4 on the Raspberry Pi 3

 We’re going to check out a fresh copy of the source and build it.
 Run the following:

-Concurrent “make” builds are supported.
 At the end of this, you should have a build of the seL4 kernel, with the sel4-test framework built as a CPIO payload.
-The built seL4 kernel image (unstripped) can be found and examined under /build/kernel/.
-The final images that are meant to be executed are placed in the /images subfolder.
+The built seL4 kernel image (unstripped) can be found and examined under build-rpi/kernel/.
+The final images that are meant to be executed are placed in the build-rpi/images subfolder.
 The generated seL4 bootable image will have the filename sel4test-driver-image-arm-bcm2837 by default.